shoov/test-example/README.md

 1. Fork this repo, and clone it
 1. Install mocha globally ``npm install -g mocha``
 1. Follow [installation](https://github.com/webdriverio/webdrivercss#install) notes for all the dependencies
-1. Login to (Shoov)[http://shoov.gizra.com] and follow instructions to get your access token
+1. Login to (Shoov)[http://shoov.gizra.com] and copy/ paste the code from on the My account page, in order to get your access token
 1. ``npm install``

 ## Providers